uc-berkeley-w215/fall2020/prior-exams/su20-midterm.md

 >> Only 3 participants pointed out that the two groups were different, and that one cannot conclude the null hypothesis (no difference) is true simply because there wasn't enough evidence to disprove the null hypothesis.
 We expected that would be clear given that performance between the two groups differed by so much (>10%).
 If we haven't made a glaring error in how we asked the question, we need to make sure a background on what hypothesis tests can and can't do is either part of a recorded lecture, assignment, or discussed in sync section.

 >> A number of students suggested that the researchers might be wrong because participants could be color blind.
 Participants being color blind, and thus unable to tell the difference between warnings of two colors, would work in favor of the hypothesis that there is no difference between the groups.
 In a population with some fraction of color blindness, there would still be a proportion of the population where color is noticed, and to prove that color has no effect you'd have to prove that it has no effect for those who might notice.
-(Regardless, in a study where participants are randomly assigned to groups, color blind participants would be equaly likely to be assigned to either group.)
+(Regardless, in a study where participants are randomly assigned to groups, color blind participants would be equally likely to be assigned to either group.)

 **1.6** *(11 points)*